Is it OK to use a disinfectant on my HomePod?

-Using a 70 percent isopropyl alcohol wipe or Clorox Disinfecting Wipes, you may gently wipe the top surface of your HomePod.
+Using a 70 percent isopropyl alcohol wipe, 75 percent ethyl alcohol wipe, or Clorox Disinfecting Wipes, you may gently wipe the top surface of your HomePod.
 Don’t use on the mesh fabric of your HomePod.
-Don’t use bleach.
+Don’t use products containing bleach or hydrogen peroxide.
 Avoid getting moisture in any openings, and don't submerge your HomePod in any cleaning agents.

 Clean with a dry cloth.
 If necessary, you can clean HomePod with a damp cloth.